 However, wireless charging technology is possibly the most significant one, adding a whole new dimension to our convenience.
 It took Apple a while to get in the game of wirelessly charging its iDevices, with the iPhone 8 was the one to debut it.
 The idea behind a wireless charger is for the convenience of never having to plug in the Lightning cable in and out, taking a toll on the charging port.
 However, Apple has limited the ability of wireless charging to just the iPhone lineup, leaving iPad users fumbling for the charging cable every time the battery needs to be topped up.

-[ Related Read: The Best Cheap Apple Pencil Alternatives for iPad ]
+[ Related Read: Best Portable Chargers and Power Banks for iPad ]

 Why Apple iPad Doesn’t Support Wireless Charging